tzlion/frogtool/README.md

 by taizou
 https://github.com/tzlion/frogtool

-This tool allows you to rebuild the preset game lists on the SF2000 handheld so you can add (or remove) ROMs in the proper system categories instead of only being able to add them in the user folder.
+This tool allows you to rebuild the preset game lists on the SF2000 emulator handheld, so you can add (or remove) ROMs in the proper system categories instead of only being able to add them in the user folder.

 DISCLAIMER